Avirup0612/Customer_Behavior_Analysis_for_Credit_card_launch/README.md

 **UnityStar Bank** is a legacy financial institution headquartered in Hyderabad.
 They want to introduce a new line of credit cards, aiming to broaden its product offerings and reach in the financial market.

 We came to know about this through an internal link and approached UnityStar Bank with a proposal to implement this project.
-However, strategy director of the Bank, is skeptical and asked us to do a pilot project with the sample data before handing us the full project.
+However, the strategy director of the Bank, is skeptical and asked us to do a pilot project with the sample data before handing us the full project.

 ## Description of Datasets given by the company

-*\*The Bank provided a sample dataset of 4000 customers across five cities on their online spend and other details as CSV files.
+*\*The Bank provided a sample dataset of 4000 customers across five cities on their online spending and other details as CSV files.
-This description will give us the idea about the initial structure of the data*
+This description will give us an idea about the initial structure of the data*

 **Column Description for dim_customers :**